Necrotising enterocolitis (NEC)

 Associate Professor Claudia Nold and Professor Marcel Nold, Hudson Institute of Medical Research

 Molecular studies.
 New treatments.
 Inflammation is known to play a central role in the pathogenesis of NEC.
-After establishing the underlying disease mechanism in NEC, Professor Marcel Nold, Associate Professor Claudia Nold, Dr Steven Cho and Dr Nadia Deen are now setting out to translate their knowledge into novel treatment strategies.
+After establishing the underlying disease mechanism in NEC, Professor Marcel Nold, Professor Claudia Nold, Dr Steven Cho and Dr Nadia Deen are now setting out to translate their knowledge into novel treatment strategies.

 The team’s studies have already show promise that an effective NEC treatment will be found through repurposing existing anti-inflammatory medications such as interleukin 1 receptor antagonist, or through the development of novel potent anti-inflammatory molecules such as interleukin 37.